Nijilabs/.github/profile/README.md

 ## Hi there 👋

-We're Niji, or Nijilabs, we're working on quite a few prototypes and are looking forward to sharing these.
+We're Nijilabs, we're working on quite a few prototypes and are looking forward to sharing these.
 In the coming months we'll be sharing more and more of our plans so stay tuned.

 ### 🌈 Where can you find us?
 Our website will soon be up at [Nijilabs.com](https://nijilabs.com/), our information and documentation can be found there ~~soon~~.
 We're planning to setup other socials in the future, but for we'll focus on writing code.